 Open bite is a condition where there is little or no contact between anterior or posterior teeth.
-Although It is one of the most commonly found malocclusion dental concerns.
-It can either be skeletal or dental.
-A dental bite can easily be corrected by orthodontic braces, Occlusal rehabilitation or by using myofunctional appliances.
+Although, an open bite is one of the most common found malocclusion dental concerns; it can either be skeletal or dental.
+A dental bite can be corrected with braces, Occlusal rehabilitation or with myofunctional appliance.
 A Skeletal bite may require Orthognathic surgical intervention.

 What are the causes of an open bite?

 Thumb or pacifier sucking can strain the alignment of teeth.

 Tongue thrusting occurs when a person speaks or swallows and pushes their tongue between their upper and lower front teeth.

 TMJ disorders cause chronic jaw pain which makes the tongue to push their teeth apart and comfortably reposition their jaw.

 Skeletal problem such as opposing teeth growing parallel to each other (mainly influenced by genetics).

 Open Bite and Myofunctional Appliances